-Trek has a huge range that covers virtually all areas of cycling, the US brand dividing its performance road bikes into three families: Madone, Emonda and the Domane.
+Trek has a huge range that covers virtually all areas of cycling.
+The US brand divides its performance road bikes into four families: Madone, Emonda, Domane and the new Checkpoint gravel bikes.

-The Madone has an emphasis on aerodynamic efficiency, the Emonda is all about light weight, and the Domane has a focus on comfort and ride quality.
+The Madone has an emphasis on aerodynamic efficiency, the Emonda is all about light weight, the Domane has a focus on comfort and ride quality and Checkpoint (disappointingly not Daemon to keep with the anagram theme) is for dirt roads and mixed-surface riding.
 There are many models at different price points within each of those categories.

 Trek also offers its cheaper 1 Series of aluminium road bikes, its female-specific Lexa and Silque bikes, and many cyclocross models.

 Here are the highlights.

 Trek's latest collection comes with carbon or aluminium frames packing the IsoSpeed decoupler from the Domane, and with space for up to 45mm tyres, umpteen water bottle mounts plus mudguard and rack eyelets, 12mm thru-axles and flat mount disc brakes.
 It's available only with Shimano 2x11 groupsets and costs from £1,450 to £3,500.